LeDuy-Vu/CS-157A-Project-2/README.md

 # CS-157A-Project-2-Data-Design
-The collaborative second project from my Database Management Systems class is to develop a relational database design for a hypothetical growing company that sells homeowners insurance
+As a team of 2, we developed a relational database design for a hypothetical company selling homeowners insurance based on raw data about the company's operations and their customers.
+From scratch, we followed planned steps to transfer original ideas to preliminary ER diagram, convert it to relational database schemas, and normalize to get the final design.
+We also created a small sample data set to test the design in SQLite and succesfully provided the company desired data from 100% of their queries.